scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### `subjectKeyIdentifier` Extension {#subject-key-id-ext}

 The `subjectKeyIdentifier` extension identifies certificates that contain a particular public key.
-It can be used, for example, by control-plane messages to identify which certificate to use for verification.
-The extension allows for overlapping control-plane CA keys, for example during updates.
+It can be used, for example, by control plane messages to identify which certificate to use for verification.
+The extension allows for overlapping control plane CA keys, for example during updates.

 For the syntax and definition of the `subjectKeyIdentifier` extension, see {{RFC5280}}, section 4.2.1.2, and [X509](https://handle.itu.int/11.1002/1000/13031), clause 9.2.2.2.